Lightwave vs Fibaro: Building your ideal smart home

 Current product range

-Not to mention a few controllers including Swipe, which uses hand motion to activate pre-set scenes, allowing you to control multiple devices with ease.
+Not to mention a few controllers including Swipe (read our review), which uses hand gestures to activate pre-set scenes, allowing you to control multiple devices with ease.
 Fibaro even offer a smart intercom, so you can see who’s at the door and communicate with them regardless of where you are!

 Also as a Z-Wave compatible system, if Fibaro doesn’t offer a particular product, you can always use a device from a 3rd party brand.
 There are over 2000 Z-Wave compatible products currently on the market!
 So, you should be able to find a device to complete the task!